RosettaCommons/documentation/getting_started/FAQ.md

 The [[options overview]] should list options which affect most protocols in Rosetta.

-A list of almost all of the options Rosetta recognizes is at the [[full option list]].
+A list of almost all of the options Rosetta recognizes is at the [[full options list]].
 (Not every protocol understands every option, though.)

 #### Does Rosetta support running with MPI?
 Or do I have to launch multiple serial jobs?